Improve and manage diversity towards a sustainable, tolerant and socially responsible society

 Jurga Mataitytė-Diržienė is a researcher and project manager in projects of Diversity Development Group.
 Has more than 15 years of experience as researcher and project specialist in national and international projects.
 Areas of interest: equal opportunities, mental health, mass media and its effects.
 Jurga holds a PhD in Social sciences.

 Giedrė Blažytė, a researcher at Diversity Development Group and Lithuanian Social Research Centre (Institute for Ethnic Studies).
-Has more than 6 years of experience as a researcher in national and international projects.
-Research interests: contemporary migration processes; family migration; role of gender in migration processes; integration of beneficiaries of international protection; illegal migration and trafficking in human beings; equal opportunities.
+Research interests: contemporary migration processes; family migration; integration of beneficiaries of international protection; trafficking in human beings; equal opportunities.
 Giedrė holds PhD in Social Sciences (Sociology).

 +370 618 51228